Friday, 14 September 2018

 The Gospel of Thomas Saying (110) Jesus said, "The one who had found the world and become rich should renounce the world."

-The wealthy ones are they having knowledge, understanding and wisdom as a crown on their heads a Jewelled crown of light, which is the Christ-consciousness.
+The wealthy ones are they having knowledge, understanding and wisdom as a crown on their heads a Jewelled crown of light, which is the mind of Christ.
 One who is wealthy in this way shall become a king in the age to come.
 But those who are powerful or have power should give it up and become poor to become rich.

 To be 'children of the living Father' is to be free from the society and not to be bound to the world and its values.
 'Blessedness' does not depend upon the marks of success in this world.
 One's identity should not be determined by whatever is valuable for personal status in the social fabric of the world.